alejandro0619/Cpp-course/README.md

 ﻿# C++ course
-Examples and exercises shown in the book Profesional C++.
+Examples and exercises that are shown in the book Profesional C++.